Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Experiment Design and Results

 \subsection{Simulation Results}

-The approach was tested in simulation on a Lenovo Thinkpad X1 with an 11th Gen Intel Core i7-1165G7 \SI{2.8}{\giga\hertz} CPU, 4 cores (8 hyperthreads), and \SI{16}{\giga\byte} RAM running Ubuntu 20.04.
-Because the Thompson Sampling approach is stochastic, multiple trials were run to better analyze the performance of the approach.
-The approach is compared to a deterministic coverage planner that greedily maximizes the amount of area visited when selecting waypoints.
+The approach is tested in simulation on a Lenovo Thinkpad X1 with an 11th Gen Intel Core i7-1165G7 \SI{2.8}{\giga\hertz} CPU, 4 cores (8 hyperthreads), and \SI{16}{\giga\byte} RAM running Ubuntu 20.04.
+Because the approach is stochastic, multiple trials are run to evaluate the performance.
+The approach is compared to a deterministic coverage planner that greedily maximizes visiting unknown cells.
 The results are analyzed by plotting the percent reduction in unknown area as a function of time.
 For each approach illustrated in~\cref{fig:comms_no_tracks} two cases are considered: communication disabled and communication enabled.
-The Thompson Sampling approach, labeled Generalized Uncertainty-Aware Thompson Sampling (GUTS), is illustrated as blue lines and the greedy coverage planner is illustrated in red.
-In the communication-denied scenario, we see that the GUTS approach outperforms the coverage-based approach due to the stochasticity.
+Our approach, labeled Generalized Uncertainty-Aware Thompson Sampling (GUTS), is shown in blue and the greedy coverage planner is shown in red.

+In the communication-denied scenario, GUTS outperforms the coverage-based approach due to the stochasticity.
 The coverage approach in the communication enabled case (\cref{sfig:comms_enabled_no_tracks}) slightly outperforms the GUTS approach early on; however, towards the end of the run the GUTS approach slightly outperforms it.
-This is because the coverage planner stops running once all cells have been visited.
-However, the GUTS planner will continue revisiting areas.
-Because some of the cells along the border have a sliver of the cell inside the polygon, but not the center point, they will never be visited by the coverage planner.
-However, the GUTS planner will select paths that graze the boundary of the red zone and intersect with these cells.
-Therefore, the GUTS planner covers slightly more area than the coverage planner.
-For these simulation experiments, no objects of interest were included to enable a thorough analysis of the percent coverage achieved by each approach for the base case when nothing of interest is detected in the environment.
-Each cell is \SI{15}{\meter} $\times$ \SI{15}{\meter}, which is 4$\times$ smaller than what was used in~\cite{guts}.
+For these simulation experiments, no OOIs were included to enable a thorough analysis of the percent coverage achieved by each approach.